cacology/transparent-collections/README.md

 * Form: electronic, physical
 * Browsable: physically, virtually, neither

-That is: owner, in Virgo, minutes, Z, recent, Anglo-American, physical, physically would be some number of titles, some number of dollars, etc. etc.  These categories are still being revised, but aim to express the intersections of the divisions recorded by the libraries and meaningful for serious research.
+That is: "owner, in Virgo, minutes, Z, recent, Anglo-American, physical, physically" would be some number of titles, some number of dollars, etc. etc.  The total number of categories would be 4 x 3 x 5 x 21 x 3 x 6 x 2 x 3 = 136,080, so they'd need to be populated by script.
+These categories are still being revised, but aim to express the intersections of the divisions recorded by the libraries and meaningful for serious research.
 For each set of attributes, the report will provide:

 * Number of bibliographic titles (a journal is one title as is a monograph)